mevdschee/ws2api/README.md

 ### Scaling

 You can scale the application by load balancing using HAproxy with "uri" load-balancing algorithm (with depth = 1).
 This will ensure that messages for one `<ClientId>` will always end up on the same server.
+On Nginx you need to use:

+    hash $request_uri consistent;

+in order to ensure that the `<ClientId>` will always end up on the same server